-Adventures in Good Company's packing list includes items to help you be prepared for the various activities and conditions.
-It is not personalized, so please add the items that you require to travel safely and comfortably but remember - less is better!
-You may not use everything you bring; however, you need to come prepared for all possible weather.
-At the same time, you must be able to carry your own luggage, sometimes up and downstairs.
-Bringing a duffel bag or soft-sided suitcase with wheels, rather than a hard-sided suitcase, is easier for packing into the vans that will be transporting our luggage.
-As space for luggage on our trips is limited, please do not overpack!
+Adventures in Good Company's packing list covers items to support your safety and comfort.
+You may not use everything you bring; however, you need to come prepared for all possible weather conditions.
+At the same time, you must be able to carry your own luggage, sometimes up and down stairs.
+Bringing a duffel bag or soft-sided suitcase with wheels, rather than a hard-sided suitcase, is easier for packing in the van.